 Droopy eyelids can also be caused by trauma or other medical conditions.

-Dr. Chen will perform an eye exam to determine how your eyelids are affecting your vision.
+Dr. Chen will perform an exam to determine how your eyelids are affecting your vision.
 This will help her understand the amount of excess skin or fatty tissue that should be removed to improve your visual field or peripheral vision.
-Your personalized treatment plan will be discussed in detail prior to your procedure.
+Your personalized treatment plan will be discussed in detail prior to your blepharoplasty eyelid lift surgery.

 On the day of your procedure, you will receive either local or general anesthesia as predetermined by Dr. Chen.
 Your eyes may also be numbed to make the procedure more comfortable for you.
-The procedure involves these steps:
+The blepharoplasty eyelid lift surgery involves these steps:

-Your medical history will be reviewed to ensure you are healthy enough for this procedure.
-Dr. Chen will also need to know all of the medications you are currently taking if any, so she can tell you which ones should be suspended prior to your procedure.
+Your medical history will be reviewed to ensure you are healthy enough for a blepharoplasty eyelid lift surgery.
+Dr. Chen will also need to know all of the medications you are currently taking, if any, so she can tell you which ones should be suspended prior to your blepharoplasty eyelid lift surgery.
 Here are some general tips to promote a successful procedure:

-You will be provided detailed pre-operative instructions in writing by Dr. Chen and her team prior to your procedure.
+You will be provided detailed pre-operative instructions in writing by Dr. Chen and her team prior to your blepharoplasty eyelid lift surgery.

-You should expect to take it easy for the first few days after your procedure and avoid strenuous activities for at least 1 week.
+You should expect to take it easy for the first few days after your blepharoplasty eyelid lift surgery and avoid strenuous activities for at least 1 week.
 During this time, your eyes may be swollen and appear bruised.
 You will be advised to apply ice for the first week, but especially during the first 48 hours, as this will help minimize swelling and discomfort.
 Use a warm compress after that timeframe.
 You may also take over-the-counter pain medications if needed.

 Dr. Chen and her team will provide you with detailed post-operative instructions in writing.